Monica Aiello

 Assistant Professor, Director of the EvLab at Harvard Medical School / Mass General Hospital

 Ev Fedorenko is a cognitive neuroscientist who specializes in the study of the human language system.
 She received her Bachelor’s degree in Psychology and Linguistics from Harvard University in 2002.
-She then proceeded to pursue graduate studies in cognitive science and neuroscience at MIT.… read more »
+She then proceeded to pursue graduate studies in cognitive science and neuroscience at MIT.
+After receiving her Ph.D. in 2007, she was awarded a K99/R00 career... read more! »

 Allen Fein